crolllab/teaching/Bioinformatics_Tools/Course_2_Intro_CL/README.md

 `raxmlHPC-PTHREADS -s SARS-CoV2.genome.nucl.mafft.fasta.clipkit -m GTRCAT -p 1234719872 -n SARS-CoV2.genome -T 10`

 The code above allows `RAxML` to use 10 CPU to make the analyses faster.
-But it will still take around 5-7'.
-Have a coffee...
+But it will still take a couple of minutes.

 Q9: How many output files did RAxML produce?

 Our most important file is `RAxML_bestTree.SARS-CoV2.genome` containing the phylogenetic tree.

 Have a look at this file using `head`.
-You see now how a tree is encoded in a simple text format.
+You see now how a tree is encoded in a simple text format using parentheses.

 Note: If you decide to re-run RAxML, you must delete the output files first.
 As ours start with `RAxML...`, we can use `rm RAxML_*`